 Successful re-ignition of the Aestus engine was operated for the first time under actual flight conditions representative of the ATV mission during the Ariane 5 flight of October 5, 2007.

-Airbus Defence and Space, a wholly owned subsidiary of EADS, is dedicated to providing civil and defence space systems and services.
+Airbus Defence and Space, a wholly owned subsidiary of AIRBUS Group, is dedicated to providing civil and defence space systems and services.
 In 2006, Airbus Defence and Space had a turnover of €3.2 billion and 12,000 employees in France, Germany, the United Kingdom, Spain and the Netherlands.
-Its three main areas of activity are Airbus Defence and Space Space Transportation for launchers and orbital infrastructure, and Airbus Defence and Space Satellites for spacecraft and ground segment, and its wholly owned subsidiary Airbus Defence and Space Services for the development and delivery of satellite services.
+Its three main areas of activity are launchers and orbital infrastructure, spacecraft and ground segment, and the development and delivery of satellite services.

-EADS is a global leader in aerospace, defence and related services.
-In 2006, EADS generated revenues of €39.4 billion and employed a workforce of more than 116, 000.
+AIRBUS Group is a global leader in aerospace, defence and related services.
+In 2006, AIRBUS Group generated revenues of €39.4 billion and employed a workforce of more than 116, 000.

 Jeremy Close (Airbus Defence and Space UK) Phone: +44 (0)1 438 77 3872

 Mathias Pikelj (Airbus Defence and Space GER) Phone: +49 (0) 7545 8 91 23

 Francisco Lechon (Airbus Defence and Space ESP) Phone: +34 (0) 91 586 37 41